Winter in Japan: 10 Best Things to Do in 2023-2024

 A large number of tourists visit Japan during the winter months (from December to March) for snow activities, mainly ski and snowboard.
 The most popular area is Hokkaido as there are several great ski resorts with fine quality powder snow.
 Also there are some ski resorts where you can easily access from Tokyo even for a day trip!
 Check the listed links below for more great ski resorts in Japan!

 From north to south, there are numbers of Onsen resorts across the country.
 Onsen (hot spring) is a popular tourist attraction through the year, yet it feels much better when it’s cold, and even better outdoor.
 During winter, Onsen in northern area of Japan is really special as surrounding area is covered in snow and you can enjoy really beautiful scenery while bathing.
 Also enjoy staying at traditional Ryokan inn and hot Japanese dishes.

 3. Snow Festivals

-The greatest winter festival in Japan, Sapporo Snow Festival is held annually in Sapporo City, Hokkaido for 7 days in early February.
+The greatest winter festival in Japan, Sapporo Snow Festival is held annually in Sapporo City, Hokkaido for 7 or 8 days in early February.
 The event features spectacular snow and ice sculptures, and attracts over 2 million visitors.

 Another spectacular winter events that feature the winter tradition of northern Japan is Kamakura (snow huts) festivals.
 Two most spectacular Kamakura festivals in Japan are Yokote Kamakura Festival in Akita Prefecture and Yunishigawa Onsen Kamakura Festival in Tochigi Prefecture which are both held annually featuring numbers of Kamakura statues and lanterns.

 4. Winter Illumination

 Winter illumination is the most popular attraction during winter, and light-up events are held across the country.
 Some events end around Christmas Day but, many of them continue through the whole winter.
 You can enjoy spectacular winter illumination until spring begins.

 5. Ice Skating

 6. Jigokudani Monkey Park

 One of most unique and famous winter sights of Japan, bathing snow monkeys can be found at Jigokudani Monkey Park in Nagano Prefecture.
 The monkeys inhabit in this park and can be seen all year round, but most people visit there during winter when snow covers the sites and monkeys soak up in an outdoor hot spring bath.

 7. Shirakawago Village